emielvanloon/FirstSteps/README.md

 # FirstSteps
-# Get familiar with collaboratively editing data
+## Get familiar with collaboratively editing data
-## De algemene workflow voor het maken en inleveren van oprachten via github vind je hier:

-### Completing assignments

 Follow these steps for each assignment: